-To specify the groups that occur in your new area, click the Add Group + button.
+To specify the groups in your new area, click the Add Group + button.

 2. Add a new Job

-Here, you can also assign employees to the job, define the job effective range, and set up the job’s shift pattern.
-Once you save the job, Flow will automatically generate a schedule for the job based on the defined shift pattern and employee (optional).
+Here, you can optionally assign employees to the job, define the job effective range, and set up the job’s shift pattern.
+Once you save the job, Flow automatically generates a schedule for the job.

 3. Add a new Employee

-While on the Job Panel, go to in Assigned Employee field and click the Add New Employee button.
+While on the Job Panel, go to the Assigned Employee field and click the Add New Employee button.

 Employees are the people who appear on the schedules, time off plans, and timecards.
-While setting up the employee profile, you can specify their unique employee code/number, add their email address, and add their phone numbers.
+While setting up the employee profile, you can specify their unique employee code/number, their email address and phone numbers.

 4. Adjust the Schedule

 On the Job Schedule view, you can create additional shifts, edit a shift’s properties, and submit time off requests.
-Your plan also has an Employee Schedule view, which is best for seeing a work schedule from the employee’s perspective.
-The Time Off Calendar and Time Off List allow you to review already submitted time off requests.
+Your plan also has an Employee Schedule view which shows the work schedule from the employee’s perspective.
+The Time Off Calendar and Time Off List allow you to review and manage already submitted time off requests.

 5. Post the Schedule